spack/gh-spack-pr/README.md

 # ✨ GitHub CLI extension `spack-pr`

+## 🌅 Proof of concept for complimenting CI with building changed packages

+- Exclusively aimed at building changed recipes (and related packages, e.g. dependents)
+- Most specifically aimed at packages labelled by @spackbot with `new-package` or `new-variant`.

+For an introduction to the proof of concept see the specific README: [cli/README.md](cli/README.md)

 ## 🌅 Introduction on using the GitHub CLI (`gh`)

 GitHub has a public API that you can use to work with pull requests.